jacobxperez/rams/.github/CONTRIBUTING.md

 ## Design Principles

-Back in the late 1970s, Dieter Rams was becoming increasingly concerned by the state of the world around him: “An impenetrable confusion of forms, colors and noises.”
-Aware that he was a significant contributor to that world, he asked himself an important question: is my design good design?
+In the late 1970s, Dieter Rams grew increasingly concerned by the state of the world around him, which he described as an impenetrable confusion of forms, colors, and noises.
+Aware that he was a significant contributor to that world, he asked himself an important question: is my design; good design?
 His answer is expressed in his ten principles for good design.

 ### Ten Principles for Good Design